Database Options

 Section titled “Requirements”pg >= 8.16.3installed in your site (pnpm add pg)compatibility_flags: ["nodejs_compat"]compatibility_date >= "2024-09-23"

-Create the Hyperdrive configuration and add the binding to your Wrangler config:
+First prepare the PostgreSQL role.
+Then create the Hyperdrive configuration with that role’s connection string and add the binding to your Wrangler config:

 wrangler hyperdrive create emdash-db \ --connection-string "postgres://user:password@host/db?sslmode=verify-full" \ --caching-disabled{ "hyperdrive": [ { "binding": "HYPERDRIVE", "id": "<your-hyperdrive-id>" } ]}[[hyperdrive]]binding = "HYPERDRIVE"id = "<your-hyperdrive-id>"Configuration